-An Eagle Scout applicant must amass a 21 or more badges, create and complete an Eagle project, write several essays, request five recommendation letters, compile an application binder and undergo an Eagle board of review before his application is approved at the national level.
+An Eagle Scout applicant must amass 21 or more badges, create and complete an Eagle project, write several essays, request five recommendation letters, compile an application binder and undergo an Eagle board of review before his application is approved at the national level.
 The process typically takes several years, with the most intense and time-consuming aspects coming in the last three to six months.

 Here's what to do and when: